luckman212/login-items-dump/README.md

 login-items-dump
 ```

-> *It requires root permissions, so you will likely be asked for your password.
+> *Executing `sfltool dumpbtm` requires root permissions, so you will likely be asked for your password.
 For unattended scripting, you can use `SUDO_ASKPASS` to avoid the password prompt, but that's beyond the scope of this README.*

 ### Screenshot of a portion of the program's output